jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 **EXERCISE**:

-Subsample the ndarray `tc_data` by taking only the one out of each 5 data points for all layers at the same time.
+Subsample the array `tc_data` by taking only one out of each 5 data points for all layers at the same time.
 Use _positional indexing_ to subsample the data.

 (Be aware that this is a naive resampling implementation for educational purposes only).